official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 “… wanted to be in a position to engage constructively with this issue.
 This meant keeping you in the loop from a very early stage, as policy was being formulated,

-125 Minute McKane to Manning, 8 March 2002, ‘Iraq’.
+[^125]: Minute McKane to Manning, 8 March 2002, ‘Iraq’.
-126 Minute McKane to Manning, 8 March 2002, ‘Iraq’.
+[^126]: Minute McKane to Manning, 8 March 2002, ‘Iraq’.
-127 Manuscript comment Manning to McKane, 8 March 2002, on Minute McKane to Manning, 8 March 2002, ‘Iraq’.
+[^127]: Manuscript comment Manning to McKane, 8 March 2002, on Minute McKane to Manning, 8 March 2002, ‘Iraq’.

 447

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawfordso that your advice could be factored into the development of different options.
+so that your advice could be factored into the development of different options.
 It would not be helpful for you, or Ministerial colleagues, if you were presented at the last moment with a request for a ‘yes or no’ answer.
-You [were] always available to discuss these matters with Ministerial colleagues.”
-128
+You [were] always available to discuss these matters with Ministerial colleagues.” [^128]

 348. Mr Berman also wrote that he had “recalled (and Mr McKane agreed) that the legal basis for the use of force in 1998 had been very difficult and contentious.
 Any proposed